Could Mussels Teach Us How To Clean Up Oil Spills?

 Mussels may be popular among seafood lovers, but many boaters consider them pests.
 They colonize ship bottoms, clog water pipes and stick to motors.

 To chemical engineers, though, those very same properties make mussels marvelous.
-They can stick to just about any surface, and underwater, no less.
+They can stick to just about any surface — and underwater, no less.
 The study of practical applications for mussel biology is so widespread that there's a special term for it: mussel-inspired chemistry.

-And now, researchers believe that studying how mussels stick to things may help them address water pollution, according to a review of recent mussel-inspired chemistry published this week in the journal Matter.
-While most of the technologies studied still aren't widely applicable, research in the area of mussel-inspired water cleanup shows great promise, the review says.
+And now, researchers believe that studying how mussels stick to things may help them address water pollution, according to a review of recent mussel-inspired chemistry advances, published this week in the journal Matter.
+While most technologies studied still aren't widely applicable, research in the area of mussel-inspired water cleanup shows great promise, the review says.

 The World Economic Forum calls inadequate access to clean water one of the greatest societal risks facing the planet today.
 And water access will only worsen as the climate changes, populations increase and industrial production ramps up.
 So scientists have been trying to figure out efficient methods of cleaning water by tackling how it interacts with solid materials, like membranes and sorbents (materials that soak up oil).